Software and Data

 Force distribution analysis (FDA)

 Force distribution analysis (FDA) is a method to detect and follow force and stress propagation in proteins, reminiscent of Finite Element Analysis used to engineer macroscopic structures.
 The method is based on Molecular Dynamics simulations during which we directly calculate forces between each atom pair in a system.
-The most recent version of FDA is now implemented in GROMACS-4.5.3.
+FDA is implemented as an extension to GROMACS.

 Watch the video about a graphene sheet broken by an AFM tip here!